Jontom01/NarrativeMapper/README.md

     hdbscan_kwags=dict
     )

-#Uses GPT (via Chat Completions) for cluster summaries and Hugging Face's distilbert for sentiment analysis.
+#Uses OpenAI Chat Completions gpt-4o-mini (in 2 stages) for cluster summaries and Hugging Face's
+#distilbert-base-uncased-finetuned-sst-2-english for sentiment analysis.
+#If there are 2 times more negative texts than positive, that cluster is determined to be
+#'NEGATIVE', and vice versa for 'POSITIVE' clusters.
+Otherwise they are determined 'NEUTRAL'.
 summarize_clusters(clustered_df, max_sample_size=int, verbose=bool)

 #Returns structured output as a dictionary (ideal for JSON export).